Einsuomi/Python/Bike Sharing Platform/README.md

 # Bike Sharing Platform

 **In this project, I will perform tasks faced by a data analyst working with data from a bike sharing platform (’bike data.csv’).
-Your job is to build a predictive   model to estimate demand for bicycles at different locations using the following information (one row in the data is for one day of the year):**
+My job is to build a predictive   model to estimate demand for bicycles at different locations using the following information (one row in the data is for one day of the year):**

 • **season**: the season of the observaton (1: winter, 2: spring, 3: summer, 4: fall)